yum install dnf

-DNF (“DaNdiFied Yum”) is the next upcoming major version of Yum, a package manager for RPM-based Linux distributions, such as RHEL, CentOS, and Fedora.
+DNF (short for “DaNdiFied Yum”) is the next upcoming major version of Yum, a package manager for RPM-based Linux distributions, such as RHEL, CentOS, and Fedora.
 DNF is first introduced in Fedora 18, and it has became the default package manager from Fedora 25 version.
-This brief tutorial will explain how to install DNF on CentOS 7 / RHEL 7 versions.
+This brief tutorial will explain how to install DNF on CentOS 7 and RHEL 7 versions.

 Install DNF On CentOS 7